Professional wrestling throws: Gorilla press slam

-This slam sees a wrestler first lift their opponent up over their head with arms fully extended, before lowering the arm under the head of the opponent so that the opponent falls to that side, while flipping over and landing on their back.
+This slam sees a wrestler first lift their opponent up over their head with arms fully extended, before lowering the arm under the head of the opponent so that the opponent falls to that side while flipping over and landing on their back.
 This move is also called the military press slam.
-Some wrestlers perform this maneuver doing a lifting motion up and down or may hold the opponent in place before dropping them as a way to emphasize their raw strength.
+Some wrestlers perform this maneuver by doing a lifting motion up and down or may hold the opponent in place before dropping them as a way to emphasize their raw strength.
 The British Bulldog used it regularly as signature move.

-Another variation of this move that's done in one complete motion called a Deadly Driver sees the attacker performing this move to opponent who is positioned on top rope as a counter to an attempted diving attack.
+Another variation of this move called a Deadly Driver sees the attacker performing this move to an opponent who is positioned on the top rope by the attacker themselves or as a counter to the opponent attempting a diving attack.
+This move can be done in the standard fashion or in a smooth throwing motion.
+A double-team version of this move also exists.

 Gutbuster

-A gutbuster is any move in which the wrestler lifts their opponent up and jumps or drops him/her so that the opponent's stomach impacts against part of the wrestler's body, usually the knee.
+A gutbuster is any move in which the wrestler lifts their opponent up and jumps or drops them so that the opponent's stomach impacts against part of the wrestler's body, usually the knee.
 A basic gutbuster is often called a stomach breaker and is essentially the same as a backbreaker but with the opponent facing the opposite direction.
 This similarity with backbreakers is reflected in almost every gutbuster variation, which if inverted would become backbreakers and vice versa.